Ready To Stop Guessing And Start Seeing Results?

 #5.
 You Can't Heal A Body You Hate

 This is a profound yet crucial concept.
-For many people, an inability to lose weight can be traced back to years of self-loathing.
+For some people, an inability to lose weight can be traced back to years of self-loathing.
 Unconscious beliefs — falsehoods that tell you that you are not worthy of love, pleasure or good health — can create a powerful barrier to physical change.

 The solution: Address the root beliefs.